Tips for Advertising in the Great State of Oregon

 For some reason, when businesses start writing messages that the public will see, they become unnaturally articulate and fake.
 You can’t identify with that.
 I know the urge, you want to make sure you’ve got the words just right so that someone won’t call you out.
 My biggest fear used to be that if I didn’t perfectly script all my messages that I used for advertising, I’d appear unprofessional and lose trust.

 However, I was dead wrong.
-More of the right people will connect with who you are, than will be turned off by what you say.
+More of the right people will connect with who you are, then will be turned off by what you say.
 Check out this Portland restaurant’s post, much like many of their posts, it just shows character.

 Use Nature Imagery to Your Advantage